-The IONA security framework (iSF) provides a common security framework for all Orbix components in your system.
-This framework is involved at both the transport layer (using TLS) and the application layer (using the CORBA CSIv2 protocol and the IONA generic security plug-in (GSP)).
+The Orbix Security Framework (iSF) provides a common security framework for all Orbix components in your system.
+This framework is involved at both the transport layer (using TLS) and the application layer (using the CORBA CSIv2 protocol and the generic security plug-in (GSP)).
 At the application level, in terms of the IMS client adapter, one of the following authentication credentials can be passed: